 Board Member Liability: How to Protect Your Building and Yourself

-On August 3, Herrick partners Deborah Koplovitz, Alan R. Lyons and Andrew B. Freedland and led a webinar titled "Board Member Liability for Cooperatives & Condominiums," which focused on the necessary actions required to be a knowledgeable board member and ensure building safety.
+On August 3, Herrick partners Alan R. Lyons and Andrew B. Freedland and former partner Deborah Koplovitz and led a webinar titled "Board Member Liability for Cooperatives & Condominiums," which focused on the necessary actions required to be a knowledgeable board member and ensure building safety.
 At the beginning of the webinar, Deborah emphasized that a board’s foremost interest is making sure the building is in excellent physical shape.
 She also added that while there are many New York state and city laws pertaining to building requirements, they tend to be reactive to issues that have historically occurred, and it is important for board members to be proactive in dealing with any potential building issues.